Skip to main content

 Dr. Hill is currently actively pursuing three distinct research directions.
 First, her NIH-funded research utilizes quasi-experimental methods to study the impacts of shale gas development on human health in the US.
 Through support from a DP5 award, Dr. Hill's team has studied the impacts of shale gas development on childhood asthma, drinking water contamination and environmental justice concerns as well as the economic consequences of this industry via hedonic models.
 Second, Dr. Hill is PI of an NCI-funded R01 equivalent grant studying drug shortages in oncology care and Co-I with the University of Rochester NCI Community Oncology Research Program (NCORP) Research Base which is directed by Drs.
 Gary Morrow and Karen Mustian.
 Third, she is examining public policies and health system factors that influence the opioid crisis.
 Within this emerging area, Dr. Hill is studying opioid-related mortality, opioid use during pregnancy and access to treatment.

 Dr. Hill is a recipient of the NIH Director's Early Independence Award.
-She is also affiliated with Wilmot Cancer Institute, the Goergen Institute for Data Science, the Environmental Health Sciences Center, and the Center for Energy and Environment and maintains courtesy faculty positions at external institutions.
+She is also affiliated with Wilmot Cancer Institute, the Goergen Institute for Data Science and Artificial Intelligence, the Environmental Health Sciences Center, and the Center for Energy and Environment and maintains courtesy faculty positions at external institutions.
 Dr. Hill received her BA in Economics and Mathematics at Oberlin College in 2005 and her PhD in Applied Economics from Cornell University in 2014.

 Orna Intrator, Ph.D.